Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 # look at a list of learners: mlr3::mlr_learners
 ```

 We can now build a test and training data set.
-As a reminder, we could also use a three-way data partition so that we would have a calibration data set.
-However, this isn't really necessary.
+As a reminder, we could also use a three-way data partition to have a calibration data set.
+However, this is optional.
+We'll see a better way to do this in a following chapter.